CFortson/Landing-Page/README.md

 This is a project for The Odin Project.
-I am to use CSS to create a landing page from a base template.
+I am to use CSS and HTML to replicate a landing page of a business.